 Almonds are packed with fiber, magnesium and vitamin E and are valuable for making many health food alternatives like almond milk, almond flour, and almond butter.

 I use almond butter to make coconut no bake cookies which are a favorite at my house.
-It makes a great topping on almond flour pancakes and can be added to smoothies to boost nutrients and give a rich, nutty flavor.
+Almond butter also makes a great topping on almond flour pancakes and can be added to smoothies to boost nutrients and give a rich, nutty flavor.

-- Put 2 cups of soaked and dehydrated almonds and ½ teaspoon sea salt in a high-speed blender or food processor.
+- Put the soaked and dehydrated almonds and sea salt in a high-speed blender or food processor.

 - Blend at medium speed until the almonds are powdered.

 - Continue to blend.
 At this point it will be necessary to add the liquid oil.
 You can start with 1 tablespoon but I ended up adding 2 tablespoons in order to reach the consistency I like.